top of page

 Foundation Subjects:

 Music and Visual Arts include opportunities for students to learn specific skills using musical instruments, voices, bodies, and visual arts materials.
-Students learn to create, organize and develop their artistic ideas and work pieces, independently and in groups through project work.
+Students learn to create, organize and develop their artistic ideas and work pieces, independently and in groups.
 They analyze and interpret works of art, including compositions and performances.

 Physical Education (P.E.) includes the development of gross motor skills, movement patterns, concepts and strategies, across athletics, gymnastics, games, and outdoor and adventurous activities.
 P.E. provides the aerobic exercise essential for growing bodies.

-A Note about STEAM (Science, Technology, Engineering, and Mathematics)
+A Note about STEM (Science, Technology, Engineering, and Mathematics)

 bottom of page